 Portsmouth, New Hampshire

 On September 5, 1905 – a day now commemorated statewide in New Hampshire as Portsmouth Peace Treaty Day -- the signing of the Portsmouth Peace Treaty at the Portsmouth Naval Shipyard ended the Russo-Japanese War fought over control of Korea and Manchuria.
-President Theodore Roosevelt won the 1906 Nobel Peace Prize for orchestrating the negotiations using multi-track diplomacy: internationally, through back-channel diplomacy; and here in
+President Theodore Roosevelt won the 1906 Nobel Peace Prize for orchestrating the negotiations using multi-track diplomacy: internationally, through back-channel diplomacy; and here in Portsmouth NH through citizen diplomacy.
+Roosevelt never came to Portsmouth.
+Instead, the President relied upon the US Assistant Secretary of State, the US Navy, the Governor of NH, the Mayor of Portsmouth and the welcoming Seacoast community to facilitate the formal and informal negotiations between the Japanese and Russian diplomats.

 1905 Governor’s Welcoming Reception.
 Courtesy of Portsmouth Athenaeum